If you run a startup and don’t have some sort of project management implemented, I have one question for you — why not?

 Sticking to the offbeat culture

 Startups thrive on their non-hierarchical company structure, and using a digital project management method means that doesn’t have to change.
-Although someone does have to delegates tasks, create the schedule, allocate time frames and such, after the initial planning, the software takes their place.
+Although someone does have to delegate tasks, create the schedule, allocate time frames and such, after the initial planning, the software takes its place.

 There is no “leader” per se, and the flat organizational structure can stay exactly the way it is.
 Another way it keeps the status quo is the accessibility it offers.
 This means that employees are not stuck in the office, and can work just about anywhere (anywhere with an internet connection, that is).